WordPress/gutenberg/readme.txt

 - <a href="https://wordpress.org/gutenberg/handbook/">Documentation: Creating Blocks, Reference, and Guidelines</a>
 - <a href="https://wordpress.org/gutenberg/handbook/reference/faq/">Additional frequently asked questions</a>

-= Where can I see Gutenberg plugin versions included in WordPress? =
+= Where can I see which Gutenberg plugin versions are included in each WordPress release? =

-View <a href="https://developer.wordpress.org/block-editor/principles/versions-in-wordpress/">the Versions in WordPress</a> documentation to get a table for which Gutenberg plugin version is included into each WordPress major release.
+View <a href="https://developer.wordpress.org/block-editor/principles/versions-in-wordpress/">the Versions in WordPress</a> document to get a table showing which Gutenberg plugin version is included in each WordPress release.

 == Changelog ==